ReactiveMongo/Play-ReactiveMongo/README.md

 This is a plugin for Play 2.3, enabling support for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB.

+If you are looking for a stable version for Play 2.2, please consider using the 0.10.5.0.akka22 version.

 ## Main features

 ### JSON <-> BSON conversion